University: French Alternative Energies and Atomic Energy Commission (CEA)

 Conclusion

-This PhD position at the French Alternative Energies and Atomic Energy Commission (CEA) offers a unique opportunity to engage in high‑impact microbiome research within an internationally recognised training network.
+This PhD position at the French Alternative Energies and Atomic Energy Commission (CEA) offers a unique opportunity to engage in high‑impact microbiome research within an internationally recognized training network.
 If you are eager to advance your scientific career in a supportive, interdisciplinary environment and make a real difference in the field of human health, we encourage you to apply for this exciting opportunity.
+For more information and to stay updated on similar positions, follow the official advertisement link below.

 #J-18808-Ljbffr